By linking local reporters to America’s national media machine, producer forever changed the true-story business.

 In Denver, Barry Bortnick, a newspaper reporter with 20 years experience, is one of Colbert’s news sources and book authors.
 “I have known Tom and the gang at IRD for 15 years,” Bortnick says.
 “Tom knows the media like no one else, and he works his butt off for his clients and friends.”

 On the other end of his business are the clients who pay for the service.
 They rely on IRD’s efficiency and honesty.
-In New York, Susan Zirinsky is the executive producer of CBS’s “48 Hours / Mystery.”
-Producing up to three shows a week, her time is at a premium.
-And she can’t afford to waste it with predators trying to make a fast buck, often from another’s misfortune.
+In New York, Susan Zirinsky is the executive producer of CBS’s “48 Hours / Mystery” (UPDATE, 2019: Now President of CBS News).
+She can’t afford to waste time with predators trying to make a fast buck, often from another’s misfortune.

 “There are these people called story brokers,” Zirinsky explains.
 “I have found dealings with some of them to be grotesque.”
 In contrast, Zirinsky is comfortable working with IRD and Colbert.
 “IRD is just a clean group of reporters,” she says.
 “Everything is above board.”